FluentCo/Fluent-AdFlow-Widget-Package/README.md

 ### Instantiation and initialization

-You can instatiate and initialize the sdk with the following:
+You can instantiate and initialize the sdk with the following:

 ```
 var sdk : FluentAdFlowWidget